mgechev/angular-aop/README.md

 * when - When the advice was applied i.e. when the actual logging was occurred.
 * arguments - The arguments of the method to which the advice was applied.

-Let's look in one more declaration of aspect:
+Let's look at one more declaration of aspect:

     DemoApp.factory('Authorization', function (User) {
         return function () {